-As the identity of the buyer is unknown until after exchange of contracts/ the day of the auction, the usual confirmation as to whether the buyer is a connected person under s.118 of the Charities Act 2011 cannot be provided beforehand.
+As the identity of the buyer is unknown until after exchange of contracts/ the day of the auction, the usual confirmation as to whether the buyer is a connected person under s.118 of the Charities Act 2011 (as amended) cannot be provided beforehand.
 The contract must therefore set out the procedure to be followed to fulfil this requirement post exchange of contracts and ensure that if the buyer is "connected", the contract is conditional on a Charity Commission Order being obtained.
-Managing Trustees' solicitors may want to use the template connected person's clauses set out in the Schedule as an example of what would be acceptable.
+Managing Trustees' solicitors are encouraged to use the template connected person's clauses set out in the Schedule.

-If the original QSR did not recommend sale by auction, please obtain confirmation from the Surveyor that he/she now recommends sale by auction as being the method of sale that is likely to achieve the best sale price and is in the best interests of the charity.
-You should deal with this before spending any money on auction fees.
-The Surveyor should also recommend:
+- If the original DAR did not recommend sale by auction, it would help the Managing Trustees to be able to justify why they are placing the property into an auction (contrary to the advice in the DAR) if their designated adviser confirms whether they now recommend sale by auction as being the method of sale that is likely to achieve the best sale price and is in the best interests of the charity;

-- An appropriate auction date to work towards;
+- In all cases it would be helpful if your designated adviser confirmed an appropriate auction date to work towards;

 - Would it be in the charity’s best interest to wait for an auction in a particular season i.e. before or after winter?

-- To maximise bidding potential, does the surveyor recommend a particular auction or auctioneer that attracts buyers looking for this type of property?
+- To maximise bidding potential, does the designated adviser recommend a particular auction or auctioneer that attracts buyers looking for this type of property?